georgemorgan/gba/README.md

 # Introduction

 I love writing bare metal ARM code.
-While there are a pluthora of development platforms available to do just that, you can't beat the retro feeling you get when writing code for an aging video game console.
+While there are a plethora of development platforms available to do just that, you can't beat the retro feeling you get when writing code for an aging video game console.

 The GameBoy Advance SP is a great development platform.
 It has an LCD controller, DMA controller, audio controller, IO controller, and many more just begging to be put to use.
 Unfortunately, it's really difficult to find software development kits for the GBA that allow you to start with nothing and work your way up to the reward that is plotting a single pixel on the screen.